Create and manage shares for Delta Sharing

 Permissions required: Share object owner.

-In your Databricks workspace, click
+In your Databricks workspace, click Catalog.

-kebab menu (also known as the three-dot menu) and select Delete.
+Click the kebab menu and select Delete.

 On the confirmation dialog, click Delete.